CHEK-DT: News operation

 Long time reporter Stacy Ross was named anchor of CHEK News at 5:00 and 6:30, after the resignation of Jim Beatty.
-In October 2015, former CTV and Global News International correspondent Ben O'Hara-Byrne joined the station, as they launched CHEK News at 6, which O'Hara-Byrne was hired to anchor the 6:00 and 10:00 p.m. news.
+In October 2015, former CTV and Global News International correspondent Ben O'Hara-Byrne joined the station, as they launched CHEK News at 6, which O'Hara-Byrne was hired to anchor the 6 and 10 p.m. news.

 In 2018, former prime time CHEK anchor Scott Fee returned to the company as News Director.
 Fee set out to renew and restructure CHEK News.
 In his first year, Fee oversaw the design and installation of a new upgraded set, new cameras, and made some fresh personnel changes.

-In 2019, Fee recruited Joe Perkins from CTV Vancouver Island to anchor the now hour-long 6:00 newscast.
+In 2019, Fee recruited Joe Perkins from CTV Vancouver Island to anchor the now hour-long 6 p.m. newscast.

-The same year, CHEK reporter Kori Sidaway was brought on as the new face to anchor the weekend news.

 In 2021, CHEK carved out a new role by bringing in Rob Shaw, a longtime Vancouver Sun legislative columnist and reporter, as the station's first political correspondent.

 The same year, CHEK launched its foray into community podcasts, producing MicCHEK, Political Capital, Our Native Land and Chamber Chats.
+It also launched a popular newscast segment featuring positive news called "The Upside" hosted by Jeff King and Ed Bain.

+In 2023, Joe Perkins took over as news director.
+Perkins' first move was recruiting Global BC morning show host Paul Haysom to take over as the 6 p.m. news anchor.
+Perkins also promoted CHEK reporter April Lawrence to executive producer and hired long-time CTV Vancouver Island anchor/reporter Jordan Cunningham, as well as Our Native Land's Tchadas Leo as a multimedia journalist.